-A. Elevators: A minimum of one elevator shall be provided in all multi-story apartment buildings; in buildings with four stories or more, two shall be provided.
-Where elevators are provided, one shall be a service elevator of a sufficient size (approx. 5' x 7'), and be so located as to facilitate tenant move-ins/outs and emergencies (able to accommodate evacuees in prone position on EMS stretchers/folding gurneys).
+A. Elevators: In order to provide accessibility/visitability to all floors, a minimum of one elevator shall be provided in all three-story apartment buildings; in buildings with four stories or more, two shall be provided.
+Where elevators are provided, at least one shall be a service elevator of a sufficient size (approx. 5' x 7'), and be so located as to facilitate tenant move-ins/outs and emergencies (able to accommodate evacuees in prone position on EMS stretchers/folding gurneys).
 Provide hooks and removable pads in service elevators.
-In buildings with one elevator, provide an "attic stock" of long lead-time maintenance parts.
+In buildings with one elevator, provide an "attic stock" of long lead-time maintenance parts in order to minimize service outages.
 Non-hydraulic elevators are preferred, but for servicing existing elevators, or in situations in which a hydraulic elevator is the only option, consider using a biodegradable fluid.